wapplegate/dynamo-keyval-resource/README.md

 ### In

-The `in` script of this resource retrieves the latest key and value returned from the `check` and makes it available in your job.
+The `in` script of this resource retrieves the latest key and value returned from the `check` and makes it available in your task.

 ### Out